Skip to main content

 macOS Update Config profile

-Screenshot of Microsoft Intune macOS configuration profile for software update settings
+Microsoft Intune macOS configuration profile for software update settings.

 The Microsoft documentation talks about these settings in the Additional settings section, there appears to be a caveat to that whole document that these update settings will only apply to Supervised macOS devices.